bishDOTexe/bishDOTexe.github.io/about.markdown

 permalink: /about/
 ---

-Updates for this page coming soon
+Updates for this page coming soon.

-Until then, reference intro post: https://bishdotexe.github.io/posts/bishDOTexe_Introduction
+Until then, reference Sam's [intro-post]

 {% comment %}
 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)